Understanding Dialectical Behavior Therapy (DBT)

 - Encouraging addicts to remove triggers such as drug paraphernalia or unhealthy relationships from their daily lives

 - Bolstering self-esteem and confidence to help patients stay sober through stressful periods

-Dialectical behavior therapy generally includes four core components, including:
+Dialectical behavior therapy generally includes 4 core components, including:

 Individual therapy helps recovering addicts learn to apply techniques learned during skills training classes in real-life situations.